3 Cryptocurrency Exchanges Granted Conditional Approval from Securities Commission Malaysiaby Vincent Fong June 4, 2019

-Following the finalisation of the regulatory framework for crypto exchanges in Malaysia, Securities Commission Malaysia announced today that it has registered 3 recognised market operators to establish and operate digital asset exchanges in Malaysia.
+Following the finalisation of the regulatory framework for cryptocurrency exchanges in Malaysia, Securities Commission Malaysia announced today that it has registered 3 recognised market operators to establish and operate digital asset exchanges in Malaysia.

-Also known to many as crypto exchanges, the operators who received conditional approval from the regulator are namely; Luno Malaysia Sdn Bhd, SINEGY Technologies (M) Sdn Bhd, and Tokenize Technology (M) Sdn Bhd.
+Also known to many as cryptocurrency exchanges, the operators who received conditional approval from the regulator are namely; Luno Malaysia Sdn Bhd, SINEGY Technologies (M) Sdn Bhd, and Tokenize Technology (M) Sdn Bhd.
 These 3 operators are given up to 9 months to fully comply with all regulatory requirements prior to receiving a full license.